Commuting in Toronto

 GO Transit

-Go Transit may be an option for you if you are commuting from farther away within the Greater Toronto and Hamilton area.
-According to one of the blog admins, if you need to transfer between multiple public transit agencies, for example, the TTC, York Region Transit, MiWay, etc., or if your commute is longer than 2 hours using the TTC, it may be worth looking into the available Go Transit routes.
+GO Transit may be an option for you if you’re commuting from farther away within the Greater Toronto and Hamilton area.
+If you need to transfer between multiple public transit agencies, for example, the TTC, York Region Transit, MiWay, etc., or if your commute is longer than two hours using the TTC, it may be worth looking into the available GO Transit routes.
 With Ontario’s new One Fare Program, you can transfer for free between some of these agencies with a two/three-hour transfer window.

 You can use your PRESTO cards to pay for GO Transit as well.
 Unlike TTC however, GO Transit has a ‘Presto Monthly Savings’ system where your single ride fare in any given month depends on how many trips you have taken that month.
-You can use the GO Transit Fare Calculator here to find out the price for your commute and details about the monthly savings system as well.
-Similar to TTC, GOTransit also offers discounts to post-secondary students – check out details on applying for a GO Student ID here
+You can use the GO Transit Fare Calculator to find the price for your commute and details about the monthly savings system.
+Similar to TTC, GO Transit offers discounts to post-secondary students – check out details on applying for a GO Student ID here

 Walking

 Many who live in residence or rent nearby choose to walk to school.
-If you are an international student, you should familiarize yourself with Toronto signals and laws, which may be different from what you are used to.
+If you’re not from Toronto, you should familiarize yourself with Toronto signals and laws, which may be different from what you’re used to.

 Tips for Commuting